devslopes/dwa-templates/coding-team-templates/coding-question-sample.md

 > Did you join the mentor’s call to get help on that issue?
 (Y/N)

-I joined Eric's meetup yesterday, and we touched on the docs page and attributes spelling.
-I synced all the "img" attribute names but it didn't solve my problem.
+I joined Eric's meetup yesterday, and we touched on the docs page an the folders naming in the path.
+I synced all the folder names but it didn't solve my problem.

 > Identify the Goal/What You Want to Happen